Visyond/website-hugo/site/content/features/sensitivity.md

         file: /img/Sensitivity two-way v2.png
         title: Set Up Sensitivity Analysis In Seconds
     image: /img/Sensitivity two-way v2.png
-    title: Focus On What’s Important
+    title: Focus on What’s Important
   - descr: >-
       As models grow in size and complexity, searching for errors becomes a much more challenging task.
 Sensitivity Analysis will help you reduce errors by